 Volta’s electrochemical battery involves the same scientific principles as galvanic corrosion:

 Corrosion is the disintegration of metal through an unintentional chemical or electrochemical action, starting at its surface.
 All metals exhibit a tendency to be oxidized, some more easily than others.
 A tabulation of the relative strength of this tendency is called the galvanic series.
-Knowledge of a metal's location in the series is an important piece of information to have in making decisions about its potential usefulness for structural and other applications. www.corrosion-doctors.org
+Knowledge of a metal's location in the series is an important piece of information to have in making decisions about its potential usefulness for structural and other applications.
+(Update, www.corrosion-doctors.org link no longer works.)